UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 *source [www.howtogeek.com](https://www.howtogeek.com/191207/10-of-the-most-popular-linux-distributions-compared/)*

 To help choosing your favorite distro you can also check this [linux.org article](https://www.linux.com/news/best-linux-distros-2016).

+A very updated resource to watch "which is the most used Linux Distro" and to choose one is [Distro Watch](https://distrowatch.com/)